 - Dispose of shares in subsidiaries

-These activities are not considered ‘taxable supplies’, so they are not liable for VAT.
+These activities are not considered ‘taxable supplies’, so they do not attract VAT charges.
 Furthermore, holding companies are not permitted to register for VAT if these are the only activities they carry out.

 Holding companies that provide or intend to provide taxable supplies to a subsidiary, such as management services, are permitted to register for VAT and must do so if their annual taxable supplies exceed £85,000 (2021-22 VAT threshold).

 Holding company name rules

-There are no longer any restrictions on using the word ‘holding’ or ‘holdings’ in your Company name, so you are free to register the name without prior approval from the Secretary of State at Companies House.
+There are no longer any restrictions on using the word ‘holding’ or ‘holdings’ in a company name, so you are free to register the name without prior approval from the Secretary of State at Companies House.